 - If this was a coworker of yours, what would you advise?
 (Sometimes your employee doesn’t feel qualified to get the job done, but from the perspective of giving advice or counsel, your employee might know the answer.)

 - What situation is this similar to?
 How did you resolve that?
-(Your employee might not see the similarities with previous clients and not know she has a bank of information to work with.)
+(Your employee might not see the similarities with previous client.
+Also, she does not know she has a bank of information to work with.)

 Make sure your questions are open-ended.
 They do not have a “yes or no” choice or even a multiple choice.
 The answers to the question can literally be anything.